 mountain passes to bring aid to those in distress, lost, or trapped under snow!

-this is a pretty accurate picture except for the brandy part which is just an
+And this is a pretty accurate picture except for the brandy part which is just an interesting myth.

 While it is not clear as to when the St. Bernard dogs were actually brought into service